ChristianJHP/regression-signals/README.md

 Let me know if you want to plug in live data, deploy to a dashboard, or wrap it into a bot.
 Also let me know if you have any advice I am still refining the model and strategy

+Glossary

+Lasso Regression – A type of regression that helps with feature selection by shrinking less important feature weights to zero.
+It’s like telling the model “only keep the useful stuff.”

+Ridge Regression – Similar to Lasso, but instead of zeroing out weights, it shrinks them to small values.
+It’s good when you think all features might be useful, just not equally.

+R² Score (R-squared) – Tells you how well your model explains the variance in the actual data.
+1.0 is perfect, 0.0 means it’s guessing the average, negative means it’s doing worse than that.

+Sharpe Ratio – A way to measure risk-adjusted returns.
+Higher is better.
+It tells you how much return you’re getting per unit of risk.

+Log Return – The natural log of the price ratio from one day to the next.
+Used because it treats gains and losses symmetrically.

+EMA (Exponential Moving Average) – A moving average that gives more weight to recent prices.
+Helps detect trends more quickly than a simple average.

+MACD Histogram – A technical indicator that shows momentum.
+Positive = bullish, negative = bearish.
+We use the histogram part, which is basically the “acceleration.”

+Daily Range % – (High - Low) / Close.
+Tells you how much a coin moved in a day, relative to its closing price.

+Volume Change – How much trading volume changed from the previous day.
+High volume spikes can mean big interest.

+Price to Support – How far the price is from its rolling support level.
+Helps identify whether we’re near a bounce zone.

+Backtest – A way to test a trading strategy using past data.
+If it made money in hindsight, it might have a shot live.

+No Lookahead Bias – Means the model only used information that would have been available at the time of prediction.
+No cheating with future data.

+Signal – When the model predicts a big enough move (e.g., >2%), we treat that as a trading signal.

+Long – Buying with the expectation that the asset goes up.

+Short – Selling (or betting against) an asset hoping its price will drop.